Swarnotaj003/AI-powered-Weather-Prediction-System/server/README.md

-# AI-based Weather Prediction Server 🌤🌐🤖
+# AI-powered Weather Prediction System 🌤🤖/ Server 🌐

 An AI-based weather prediction server build using the `Flask` framework in `Python` that provides current weather conditions and forecasts using machine learning.
 The server uses historical weather data of the local zone and real-time sensor data to make accurate predictions.